soccermatics/TheTenEquations/course/source/lesson1/ProbabilitiesOdds.rst

 Try one of these calculations yourself: if the probability that England win is 1 in 2, is this a good bet?

-(You should find that the expected payoff in this case is 1/2)
+(You should find that the expected payoff in this case is 1/2.
+It is a good bet)

 A fair bet is when the expected payoff is zero, i.e. on average neither you or the bookmaker will make a profit.
 We can find this by solving